 - Christie George offers “Six Rules for Reaching Out to Funders.”

-For more of my advice on pursuing grant funding, check out the “Research Funding” category.
+For more of my advice on pursuing grant funding, check out the “Research Enhancement” category.